JoeyBF/SeqSee/README.md

 [here](https://zenodo.org/records/6987157) and [here](https://zenodo.org/records/6987227) into JSON
 files following our schema.
 This script is specific to the format of those CSV files, but serves as a template for creating tools to generate JSON data that `SeqSee` can display.
-It is expected that any software that manipulates spectral sequences will require a customized tool to produce JSON files that follow the SeqSee schema.
+It is expected that any software that outputs spectral sequences data will require a customized tool to produce JSON files that follow the SeqSee schema.

 `SeqSee` takes a JSON file as input, conforming to the SeqSee schema, and outputs a self-contained